 - The West Lake (Xihu Lake)

 Few cities in China can boast as many historical sites and ancient temples as Hangzhou.
-Much of the city’s historical heritage is centered around the West Lake.
-It is 6 square kilometers of water surface located in the heart of the old city.
+Much of the city’s historical heritage is centred around West Lake.
+It is 6 square kilometres of water surface located in the heart of the old city.
 The lake is surrounded by several picturesque hills, pagodas, and temples.